gonmbea/eden/README.md

 # Meu Éden

-Meu Éden is my first personal portfolio — a React and Sass project that combines my artwork with web development.
+Meu Éden is my first personal portfolio, a React and Sass project that combines my artwork with web development.
 All icons and illustrations are based on my own sketches, digitized to create a distinctive visual style.

 ## Features